apache/iotdb/docs/UserGuide/Client/Programming - Native API.md

         List<List<String>> valuesList, long timeout, Consumer<Exception> callback)
   ```

-* Insert a Tablet，which is multiple rows of a device, each row has the same measurements
+* Insert a Tablet，which has multiple rows of a device, each row has the same measurements

   ```
   void insertTablet(Tablet tablet)